weasel-fish/crypto-keeper/README.md

 * The usage of a specified architural pattern:
   * This app uses a MVC pattern
 * Integration with a backend service developed by you with CRUD operations:
-  * This app makes use of a Node.js server I created that performs all of those operations, whether on users or their currency wallets
+  * This app makes use of a Node.js server I created that creates, reads, and deletes users and creates, reads, updates, and deletes user wallets
 * Usage of at least 5 UI components from the material-ui/@core library
   * This app uses the Button, AppBar, ToolBar, List, ListItemButton, Input, InputLabel, Select, and MenuItem material-ui components
 * An example of a reusable component that you have created and used in the app
-  * The CurrencyGraph component can take in
+  * The CurrencyGraph component can take in a cryptocurrency symbol/id and produce a candlestick chart presenting price movement history for that currency, as well as options to adjust the viewed time range

-LOCAL SETUP
+### LOCAL SETUP

 App Setup
 1. Fork and clone this repository.